denten-books/plain-text/sample.md

 onto paper, or publishing it online, for example.
 It is at this moment that the full weight of Hegelian "universal concrete" makes itself known.
-The "concrete" object in the document--object model is still only a *description* of the two-dimensional space and represents only some "possible formatted images of abstract objects."[^ln3-dom] To repeat: the concrete object represents "possible" formatted images, and not yet actual formatted images!
+The "concrete" object in the document--object model is still only a *description* of the two-dimensional space and represents some "possible formatted images of abstract objects."[^ln3-dom] To repeat: the concrete object represents "possible" formatted images, and not yet actual formatted images!
 To actualize materially, the document must be fixed and flattened back out onto a medium